bw-math/bw-math/source/assignments/classwork/differentiation/00_CHAIN_RULE.rst

 3. **2005, Free Response Form B, #3**

-A particle moves along the x-axis so that its velocity v at time t, for 0 £ t £ 5 :math:`0 \leq t \leq 5`, is given by
+A particle moves along the x-axis so that its velocity v at time t, for :math:`0 \leq t \leq 5`, is given by

 .. math::